Running appears as a class of time within a Reason Report to highlight opportunities where the line is not performing at the desired speed.

 Given the fact that the Reason Report provides a summary of opportunities for the business, it may appear strange that Running appears as a class of time within this Report.

-Win Time: When the needle is within the dark green range but ahead of the desired speed, this is counted as time gained back as the line is running faster than expected.
+Win Time: When the needle is within the dark green range but ahead of the desired speed, this is counted as time gained back as the line runs faster than expected.

 So when the needle is running behind the rated speed (speed loss) this is reflected in a Reason Report as ‘lost time’.
-In contrast, if the needle is running ahead of the desired speed, this is considered as a speed gain and is shown in negative numbers (as seen below) because it is negating lost time.
+In contrast, if the needle is running ahead of the desired speed, this is considered a speed gain and is shown in negative numbers (as seen below) because it negates lost time.

 In conclusion, when trying to understand lost time within the context of Running, keep in mind the following:

-• If speed losses are occurring there is an opportunity to improve and reach desired speed
+- If speed losses are occurring there is an opportunity to improve and reach the desired speed